Air Quality

 Congestion Mitigation and Air Quality (CMAQ) Improvement Program

-In 2013, ARC developed a new emissions calculator that replaced the previous project air quality analysis tool.
-The new calculator requires a broader spectrum of inputs including detailed project information from planning partners, data from ARC’s travel demand model and MOVES emission rates.
-ARC’s calculator allowed the region the better standardize the project selection process.
-For more information on the project selection process used in the Atlanta region, please visit the Project Funding Recommendations website.
+In 2013, Atlanta Regional Commission (ARC) developed a calculator that requires a broad spectrum of inputs including detailed project information from planning partners, data from ARC's travel demand model and MOVES emission rates.
+GDOT utilizes the ARC emissions calculator in its evaluation and CMAQ project selection process.

 The Office of Planning keeps checks on CMAQ projects throughout the programming and final implementation process.
-First, as part of Planning’s review of the Concept Report, staff verifies the project scope didn’t change significantly, the project has an emissions analysis and the project still meets the Federal CMAQ requirements.
-Then prior to the projects final authorization, GDOT’s OFM contacts Planning again to verify an emissions analysis has been completed for the CMAQ Report and to check for scope changes.
+First, as part of Planning's review of the Concept Report, staff verifies the project scope didn't change significantly, the project has an emissions analysis and the project still meets the Federal CMAQ requirements.
+Then prior to the projects final authorization, GDOT's Office of Financial Management (OFM) contacts Planning again to verify an emissions analysis has been completed for the CMAQ Report and to check for scope changes.
 This redundant system of checking the CMAQ projects for scope changes and emissions keeps the project scopes from significantly changing during the programming process.

-Georgia Commute Options
+Commute Options

 Georgia DOT is making every effort to keep traffic moving smoothly in our state, but delays are inevitable.
 You can manage your commute and reduce the number of vehicles on our roadways by exploring alternatives to driving during peak traffic hours.
 There is no better time to try commute options that will make getting to and from work easier.